- Our Founder

 The History of Herbal Wine

 Herbal Wine is an age old traditional that even the Greeks, Romans and ancient Egyptians practiced.
 The making of herbal ferments were usually done by the woman at the head of the household.
-We have put a spin on the folk method that simply fermented herbs however - we uniquely infuse traditional wine grape varietals with healthful, functional and adaptogenic herbs and botanicals to create our collection of Herbal Wines.
+We have put a spin on the folk method that simply fermented herbs however - we uniquely infuse traditional wine grape varietals with herbs and botanicals known to Herbalists as healthful, functional and adaptogenic to create our collection of Herbal Wines.

 Our Herbal Wines:

-•Premium Grapes locally sourced from a family in Northern California, 100% natural, non-GMO wine grapes.
+•Premium grapes locally sourced from a family in Northern California, 100% natural, non-GMO

 •Carefully sourced vegan, gluten free wine

 •Sulfites (Sulfites have been used in winemaking since ancient Rome, they are a naturally occurring and powerful antioxidant.
 A fuller explanation of why we use sulfites is below).

 Numbers You Should Know